awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 1. Perform a dry run upgrade\.

    We highly recommend testing a major version upgrade on a duplicate of your production database before trying the upgrade on your production database\.
 To create a duplicate test instance, you can either restore your database from a recent snapshot or clone your database\.
-For more information, see [Restoring from a Snapshot](USER_RestoreFromSnapshot.md#USER_RestoreFromSnapshot.Restoring) or [Cloning Databases in an Aurora DB Cluster](Aurora.Managing.Clone.md)\.
+For more information, see [Restoring from a Snapshot](USER_RestoreFromSnapshot.md#USER_RestoreFromSnapshot.Restoring) or [Cloning an Aurora DB Cluster Volume](Aurora.Managing.Clone.md)\.

    For more information, see [Manually Upgrading the Aurora PostgreSQL Engine](#USER_UpgradeDBInstance.Upgrading.Manual)\.